Game Management Unit 12B

 Important Note: (See unit description under Unit Boundaries) 12BW includes the Buckskins to the north of the Kaibab and the west side winter range including Pigeon Canyon and Gunsight Point.
 It excludes the Paria Plateau and any areas east of BLM road 1065.
 Hunters with a 12B permit (vs. 12BW permit) may hunt the Paria Plateau as well as the rest of the Unit.
 Permit numbers for the 12B hunt are very limited.
 The separation of 12BW from 12B was designed to limit the number of hunters and the deer harvest on the Paria Plateau, but not restrict a hunter with a 12B permit to only hunting the Paria Plateau.
 Hunters who have no desire to hunt the Paria Plateau and want to hunt the Buckskins or the west side winter range should apply for a 12BW permit.
 Likewise, hunters who want to hunt the Paria Plateau must apply for a 12B permit.

 Overview: This unit is primarily winter range for migratory deer from both the North Kaibab Plateau in Arizona and from the Paunsaugunt Plateau in southern Utah.
 Elevation ranges from 4000 to 7000 feet with vegetation consisting primarily of pinion-juniper and sagebrush flats.
 Studies have shown that the Paunsaugunt deer arrive in Unit 12B in mid-October through early November, extending southward about 8 miles into Arizona.
 Deer from the North Kaibab start migrating northward to merge with the Utah deer in early-November.
-Very few deer reside in 12BW year round, making it difficult to hunt during the archery season in September.
+Very few deer reside in 12BW year round, making it difficult to hunt during the archery season in August and September.

 The central part of the unit, the Buckskin Mountains, contains the highest deer densities and is best to hunt after mid-October.
 The Paria Plateau to the east has the lowest number of deer.
 This is a small resident herd and is not part of the deer that migrate from Paunsaugunt or the Kaibab.